 What are the best Android phones of 2017?
-We've reviewed all of the big Android blowers that you can buy right now in the UK and the following smartphones are our favourites.
+We've reviewed all of the biggest Android mobiles that you can buy right now in the UK and the following smartphones are our favourites so far.

 Android phones come in all shapes and sizes, not to mention cater for all tastes and budgets.
 From great-value mobiles such as the Moto G family, to the mightiest flagship smartphones from Samsung and Sony, you really can find the perfect Android device to cater for your personal tastes.

 But what are the best Android phones to buy in 2017, no matter what your cut-off price, and which new phones can we already look forward to?
 We’ve rounded up our favourite Android mobiles which we've already reviewed to help you narrow your search.
 And if you're looking to the future, check out our guide to the best phones coming soon in 2017.

 Samsung Galaxy S8